-The fringe indicators are tiny icons Emacs displays in the window fringe (on a graphic display) to indicate truncated or continued lines, buffer boundaries, overlay arrow, etc.
+Fringe indicators are tiny icons displayed in the window fringe to indicate truncated or continued lines, buffer boundaries, etc.

 When this is non-

 nil, Emacs displays a special glyph in the

 fringe of each empty line at the end of the buffer, on graphical

 This buffer-local variable controls how the buffer boundaries and window scrolling are indicated in the window fringes.